-This is not a tax, nor a cost, but something that we think is important to explain for a clearer picture.
-It must only apply when the vendor is a nonresident in Spain.
+This is not a tax, nor a cost, but something that we deem important to explain for a clearer picture.
+It only applies when the vendor is a nonresident in Spain.
 The buyer, by law, must deduct in the notary 3% from the purchase price.
-This amount is deposited in the tax office after the title deed is signed, in the vendor's name.
+This amount is deposited in the tax office after the title deed is signed in the vendor's name.
 After the sale, the vendor can apply to the tax office to ask for the return of this amount to the vendor's bank account.
-The refund process can last for approximately 6 months, and eventually, the money will be deposited on the vendor's account, minus any unpaid taxes if such existed.
+The refund process can last for approximately 6 months, and eventually the money will be deposited in the vendor's account, minus any unpaid taxes if such existed.
 Usually, if you had an income in the sale, the income tax will be directly deducted from the retention.
 Usually, the lawyers handle this.
 To apply for the refund, you need to wait for a minimum of one month after the title deed has been signed.
 Once the month has passed, the seller will have three months to submit the form to the tax office to claim the money back.

 Who holds the 3% when you sell a property in Spain?

 Typically, the buyer's lawyer keeps the 3% on his client's account and is responsible for depositing the money in the tax office in the vendor's name.
 He has up to 30 days to do so after the purchase has been made.
 The property that now belongs to the buyer is the guarantee of this process finalizing correctly.

 The seller always pays the Plusvalia.
 If you are a nonresident, usually, the buyer will withhold this amount from the purchase price.
 It will be paid on your behalf after the completion of the sale.